DaffodilEgg8636/AnimatedWallpaper/README.md

 Use arrows to navigate through the UI.
 Up and down for switching parameters and left and right for modifying the value.
 When done, press ENTER to save the configurations.
-KEEP IN MIND THAT IF ANY MODIFYED PARAMETERS MAKE THE APP CRASH, ALL THE PARAMETERS ARE RESETED TO AVOID CRASH.
+KEEP IN MIND THAT IF ANY MODIFIED PARAMETERS CAUSE THE APP TO CRASH, ALL THE PARAMETERS ARE RESETED.

 To exit the app, select "Exit" in the hidden icon.